 IMPORTANT: To be sure that you end up with a binding contract, please work out all Offer details using the ACX system.
 If you negotiate and agree to details via some other channel—phone, video chat, whatever—those details won’t be reflected in our system, meaning that you might not end up with the contract you want, or any contract at all.
 That’s not the safest way to work.
 We built the ACX offer and acceptance process to be sure that it’s clear what’s being offered, accepted, and expected.
 The process makes it easy to understand when you’re—and when you aren’t—legally bound by a communication on ACX.
 That’s for everyone’ protection, including yours.

 When a Producer accepts an Offer with a Royalty Share deal, they’re accepting that they won’t be paid the traditional flat fee upon completion of the audiobook.
-Instead, they’re risking their own skin in the game and getting to share in half the royalties.
+Instead, they’re risking their time and work to share in half the royalties.
 This marks a new way of doing business, and is a big leap of faith for a Producer.
-They need to be confident that they really will get 50 percent of all proceeds.
+They need to be confident that they really will get 50% of all proceeds.

-If the Rights Holder were to distribute the audiobook to retailers outside of ACX, or license the recording to a company overseas, or do anything else that generates revenue, it’s not going to be clear how the Producer would get paid for that.
-So because ACX can’t guarantee that the Producer would in fact get their fair share of any non-ACX-related revenues, we can’t go there.
-We need to be sure all participants are protected, know exactly what they can expect, and get compensated fairly.
-And that’s why all audiobooks produced on ACX under a Royalty Share deals must be exclusive to ACX (distributed through the industry leaders Audible.com, Amazon.com, and iTunes).
+If the Rights Holder were to generate revenue by distributing the audiobook to retailers outside of ACX, it’s not clear how the Producer would get paid for those sales.
+Because ACX can’t guarantee the Producer would get their fair share of any non-ACX-related revenues, all audiobooks produced on ACX under a Royalty Share deals must be exclusive to ACX.

-Furthermore, we feel that a Producer accepting half of the exclusive Escalator Royalty Rate of 50-90 percent makes much better financial sense for them, than accepting half of the non-exclusive escalator royalty of 25-70 percent.
-We are looking out for the interests of everyone, Rights Holders and Producers.
+Furthermore, we feel that a Producer accepting half of the 40% royalty rate makes much better financial sense for them, than accepting half of the non-exclusive royalty of 25%.